sapegin/sapegin.me/src/content/blog/avoid-conditions.md

 We were able to separate all low-level code and hide it in another module.

 It may seem like I prefer small functions or even very small functions, but that’s not the case.
-The main reason to extract code into separate functions here is a violation of the [single responsibility principle](https://en.wikipedia.org/wiki/Single_responsibility_principle).
+The main reason to extract code into separate functions here is a violation of the _single responsibility principle_.
 The original function had too many responsibilities: getting special offers, generating cache keys, reading data from the cache, and storing data in the cache.
 Each with two branches for our two brands.

+**Info:** The single responsibility principle](https://en.wikipedia.org/wiki/Single_responsibility_principle) states that any module, class, or method should have only one reason to change, or in other words we should keep code that changes for the same reason.
+We talk more about this topic in the [Divide and conquer, or merge and relax chapter.

 ## Tables or maps

 One of my favorite techniques for improving _(read: avoiding)_ conditions is replacing them with tables or maps.
 With JavaScript, we can create a table or a map using a plain object.

-We’ve just done this as a part of our "special offers" refactoring example above.
+We’ve just done this as a part of our “special offers” refactoring example above.
 Let’s have a look at a simpler example now.
 This example may be a bit extreme, but I actually wrote this code 19 years ago:

 <!-- let month = 'may' -->